N.W.A

-Eazy-E, Ice Cube, MC Ren, and Dr. Dre later became Platinum-selling solo artists in their own right in the 1990s.
+Eazy-E, Ice Cube, MC Ren, and Dr. Dre later became platinum-selling solo artists in their own right in the 1990s.
 Eazy-E died from AIDS on March 26, 1995.
 The surviving members of N.W.A have continued to occasionally work together since Eazy-E's death, including a reunion of the Straight Outta Compton lineup (sans Eazy-E and Arabian Prince) from 1999 to 2001, during which a third album was in the works but abandoned due to issues with the rights to the N.W.A name.

 The group's debut album marked the beginning of the new gangsta rap era, as the production and social commentary in their lyrics were revolutionary within the genre.
 Niggaz4Life was the first hardcore rap album to reach number one on the Billboard 200 sales charts.
-In general, N.W.A had a lasting impact on generations of hip-hop artists and, in the late 1980s, played a crucial role in shaping rap as it evolved in the subsequent generations, both musically and lyrically.
+In general, N.W.A had a lasting effect on generations of hip-hop artists and, in the late 1980s, played a crucial role in shaping rap as it evolved musically and lyrically.
 Moreover, the group was credited with being the first to open up rap to a white American audience, contributing to the rapid spread of rap within the American population in general, starting from the late 1980s.

 Rolling Stone ranked N.W.A at number 83 on its list of the "100 Greatest Artists of All Time".
 In 2016, the group was inducted into the Rock and Roll Hall of Fame, following three previous nominations.
-In 2024 they received the Grammy Lifetime Achievement Award.
+In 2024, they received the Grammy Lifetime Achievement Award.